 What Is Museum Studies?

-A major in museum studies prepares you to develop, conserve, and retrieve artifacts, exhibitions and collections.
 Museums play an important educational and social role in communities.
 They collect, display and preserve items from a vast array of cultures, time periods, and industries.
-Museum studies degrees are generally offered at the master's and doctorate level.
+An Arts & Humanities degree in Museum studies major is generally offered at the master's and doctorate level.
 Most museum studies graduate students have a liberal arts degree with a focus on the kind of field they want to work in (art, anthropology, science, etc.).

 There are four basic types of museums--art, history, science, and nature.
 These topics show up in various types of institutions: anthropology, art history, natural history, aquariums and zoos, arboreta and botanical gardens, child-oriented, hobby and craft, historical sites, nature centers, planetariums, and science and technology centers.
 These institutions can be owned and operated by the government or by private organizations.
 As non-profit institutions, any profits earned from ticket sales or donations go back into supporting the museum's mandate.

-In larger museums, a Board of Trustees usually provides the direction and sets the policies and major directives.
+In larger museums, a Board of Trustees usually sets the policies and major directives for the institute.
 The Director acts as the chief administrative officer, who delegates to the staff s/he oversees.
 Museums run on teamwork, so it's important that individuals develop an ability to get along with co-workers and strong communication skills.
 The competition among museum professionals is greater than ever, which means you must work carefully to plan for your career.

 A Bachelor of Arts (BA) or a Bachelor of Fine Arts (BFA) may be sufficient academic training for the rare positions in smaller museums or less populated communities where competition isn't as strong.
 Online college courses in a variety of museum-related subjects are available for students who need flexible study options.

 The courses you take for a career in museum work depends on both the type of work you want to do and the type of institution you're interested in.
 There is no standard job description for museum careers or course of study that can open up the entire field for you.
 Few schools offer bachelor's degrees in museum studies; degrees or minors in related fields, such as art history, history, or anthropology are more common.
-Internships are generally required and provide enormously beneficial career training while you study.
+Internships are generally required.

 To work in an art museum, you should take classes in art history.
 To specialize in teaching in an art museum, consider online college classes in arts education; to conduct classes for school children, you'll need to study early childhood education.
 To be a curator, include courses in arts administration and management.
 Many curators are responsible for posting information on the Internet, so you may need to be familiar with digital imaging, scanning technology, and copyright law.
 To be a director at an art museum, include extra courses in finance, non-profit management, and human resources to fulfill the many roles that job will involve.
 For careers at this level, you will need a master's degree at minimum.